ruuvi/ruuvitag_fw/README.md

 the `$SDK/components/toolchain/gcc/` folder exist in the project (typically as the `nRF5_SDK_12.3.0_d7731ad/components/toolchain/gcc/` folder).

+You also should download updated [Softdevice 3.1.0](https://www.nordicsemi.com/eng/nordic/Products/nRF52832/S132-SD-v3/56261) from Nordic Semiconductor, SDK ships with 3.0.0

 ### Prerequisites (to compile with Segger Embedded Studio):
 Since Q4 of 2017 Segger Embedded Studio has been free (as in beer) to use with Nordic Semiconductor products such as nRF52.
 You can download latest version (>3.40) from [Segger website](https://www.segger.com/products/development-tools/embedded-studio/).